softeng-feup/open-cx-goal-diggers/docs/Development-Report.md

 #### MVC

-&nbsp; We are developing code bearing in mind the MVC architectural structure.
+&nbsp;We are developing code bearing in mind the MVC architectural structure.
 At the time of this first report, it is revealing itself harder than we anticipated the division between the View and Controller due to the code structures that Flutter implies.
 More refactoring will be done in the next iterations.

+&nbsp;After the implementation of the firebase backend, many feature were added to the controller component side of Upquestion.
 #### Backend

 &nbsp; An application as UpQuestion with the aim of manipulate multiple questions in different talks will generate a huge amount of data easily.
 Furthermore, for testing purposes, a local static database is a nonsense further than the prototyping phase.
 The effective test to evaluate the practicability of our design is made submitting plenty of questions, and, then, manipulate it simulating the role of user and speaker.